-One interesting feature of the system is the use of events to track changes to documents and metadata, which collectively form a digital entity.
+One interesting feature of the system is the use of events to track changes to documents and metadata, which collectively form a digital.
 Events are time stamped entities that encapsulate the changes.
 Thus by replaying events, it is possible to reconstruct the digital entity at any point in its evolution.
-Since modifications to a digital entity can come from multiple sources, it is possible that inconsistent or ambiguous operations can occur.
+Since modifications to a digital entity can come from multiple sources, it is possible that illegal operations can occur.
 For example, a shared entity may have an annotation field deleted by one user while another user is editing the same field.
 Time stamped events can thus be used to reconcile the system state.
-One also needs to deal with the overlapping but different metadata recorded by the different tagging services.